bambora-na/dev.na.bambora.com/source/docs/guides/3D_secure_2.md

 # 3D Secure 2.0

-Verified by Visa (VbV), MasterCard SecureCode, and AMEX SafeKey are security features that prompt customers to enter a passcode when they pay by Visa, MasterCard, or AMEX.
-Merchants that want to integrate VbV, SecureCode, or SafeKey must have signed up for the service through their bank merchant account issuer.
+Visa Secure (formerly Verified by Visa), MasterCard SecureCode, and AMEX SafeKey are security features that prompt customers to enter a passcode when they pay by Visa, MasterCard, or AMEX.
+Merchants that want to integrate Visa Secure, SecureCode, or SafeKey must have signed up for the service through their bank merchant account issuer.
 This service must also be enabled by our support team.

 For assistance, you can send a message to Client Services or call 1-888-472-0811.

-With a VbV, SecureCode, or SafeKey transaction, a customer is redirected to a bank portal to enter their secure pin number before a transaction is processed.
+With a Visa Secure, SecureCode, or SafeKey transaction, a customer is redirected to a bank portal to enter their secure pin number before a transaction is processed.
 The bank then returns an authentication response which must be forwarded to our API for a transaction to complete.